-- The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply. - Drugs and supplies you buy from a non-participating retail pharmacy, except for covered drugs obtained from a pharmaceutical company or from a non-covered retail pharmacy outside Massachusetts when the drugs are not reasonably available from a covered pharmacy. - Drugs and supplies you buy from a non-designated mail order pharmacy. - Drugs and supplies dispensed by non-pharmacy providers such as physician assistants, home health care providers, and visiting nurses, except as otherwise described in this Subscriber Certificate. - Drugs and supplies not medically necessary for you (except for preventive drugs and birth control drugs and devices). - Drugs and supplies that are not furnished in accordance with Blue Cross and Blue Shield medical policy and medical technology assessment criteria, except for certain drugs used on an off-label basis as required by law (such as drugs used to treat cancer and drugs used to treat HIV/AIDS).
+- Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply. - Drugs and supplies you buy from a non-participating retail pharmacy, except for covered drugs obtained from a pharmaceutical company, from a non-covered retail pharmacy outside Massachusetts when the drugs are not reasonably available from a covered pharmacy, or to treat the 2019 novel coronavirus disease (COVID-19). - Drugs and supplies you buy from a non-designated mail order pharmacy. - Drugs and supplies dispensed by non-pharmacy providers such as physician assistants, home health care providers, and visiting nurses, except as otherwise described in this Subscriber Certificate. - Drugs and supplies not medically necessary for you (except for preventive drugs and birth control drugs and devices). - Drugs and supplies that are not furnished in accordance with Blue Cross and Blue Shield medical policy and medical technology assessment criteria, except for certain drugs used on an off-label basis as required by law (such as drugs used to treat cancer and drugs used to treat HIV/AIDS).

-Part 2 Member Services
+Member Services